moveit/moveit.ros.org/documentation/contributing/code/index.markdown

 ## clang-format Auto Code Formatting

-Note that if you use pre-commit as described above, clang-format is applied automatically before each commit (if `clang-format-10` is installed).
+Note that if you use pre-commit as described above, clang-format is applied automatically before each commit (if `clang-format` is installed).
 This section describes how to use it manually.

 You can run **clang-format** in several ways.
 To install on Ubuntu simply run:

-    sudo apt install clang-format-10
+    sudo apt install clang-format

-Please note that we rely on clang-format version **10**.
-Sadly, newer versions are not fully backward compatible.

 clang-format requires a configuration file in the root of your catkin workspace.
 The MoveIt repo contains this file [here](https://github.com/ros-planning/moveit/blob/master/.clang-format).